zenium-community/zenium/doc/build-osx.md

 ###### Qt

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Zenium Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install `qt@5`.
 Skip if you don't intend to use the GUI.